 Figure 5.3.
-A mapping into Microsoft Excel of the repeated element <surface> in the COHIBA model file used in Section B.
+A mapping into Microsoft Excel of the repeated element <surface> in the COHIBA model file.

-- 4. Follow the instructions below the tree: To map elements, drag the elements from the tree onto your worksheet.
+- 3. Select Use the XML source task pane.
+Excel will then create a tree from the XML source data.
+So far only the tree structure has been established and no data has been imported. - Follow the instructions below the tree: To map elements, drag the elements from the tree onto your worksheet.
 We suggest that you choose the repeated <surface> or <interval> elements. - 5.
 Right click on the imported cells and select XML->Import....
 Select the COHIBA model file again. - 6.
 The values will be visible in a table format.